daniel-furman/daniel-furman.github.io/content/posts/Numerical-Math-Mondays-approximating-the-golden-ratio.md

    * A visualizations/applications oriented Ted talk on [using the Fibonacci numbers in magical ways](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjoi6TiiL7wAhUzFTQIHb2TAdgQtwIwA3oECAQQAw&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DSjSHVDfXHQ4&usg=AOvVaw2LofPkoDFw8s3EFUlOPdbe).

-   * The coolest golden ratio visualization application, IMO, is the [golden spiral](https://mathworld.wolfram.com/GoldenSpiral.html), which is obtained by ... .
+   * The coolest golden ratio visualization application, IMO, is the [golden spiral](https://mathworld.wolfram.com/GoldenSpiral.html).
+Consider a rectangle whose length is the golden ratio $$\varphi$$ with height 1.
+Successive points that divide this "golden rectangle" into perfect squares fall on a logarithmic spiral with a growth factor equal to $$\varphi$$.

 ### Appendix: More Code
 ---

-MATLAB implementation:
+**MATLAB implementation**:

 ```
 format long e